povdocs/pov-mobile-stories-tool/readme.md

 **OR**

-* Update the `production/assets/snap.json` file.
-(Look at the `Snap JSON Format` section below to understand how to update this file)
+* Update the `production/assets/story.json` file.
+(Look at the `Story JSON Format` section below to understand how to update this file)
-* After making changes to `snap.json` file.
+* After making changes to `story.json` file.
 Upload all the files in production folder to your server.
 * Navigate where you uploaded the files and you should see project loading on top of your intro image.

 ### How to Navigate
 * Desktop
-  * Right key to go to next snap.
+  * Right key to go to next story.
-  * Left key to go back to previous snap.
+  * Left key to go back to previous story.
-  * Down key to go down on the current snap.
-(This will only work if you see **Watch** or **Read** on cover snap)
+  * Down key to go down on the current story.
+(This will only work if you see **Watch** or **Read** on cover story)
-  * Up key to go back to cover snap.
+  * Up key to go back to cover story.
 * Mobile or Touch Device
-  * Swipe Left to go to next snap.
+  * Swipe Left to go to next story.
-  * Swipe Right to go back to previous snap.
+  * Swipe Right to go back to previous story.
-  * Swipe Up to go down on the current snap.
-(This will only work if you see **Watch** or **Read** on cover snap)
+  * Swipe Up to go down on the current story.
+(This will only work if you see **Watch** or **Read** on cover story)
-  * Swipe Down key to go back to cover snap.
+  * Swipe Down key to go back to cover story.

-### Snap JSON Format
+### Story JSON Format

-**Intro Snap**
+**Intro Story**

-First element in array will be intro snap and it can only be image.
+First element in array will be intro story and it can only be image.

 ```json
 [